-A buggy is useful but even in the grounds you will encounter lots of steps!
-It is worth noting however that there is no pushchair access in the castle and the stone spiral steps in places were very steep and challenging for younger children.
-Our 3 year old very sensibly went down them on his bottom, and we took the baby in a baby carrier.
+A buggy is useful, but even in the grounds you will encounter lots of steps!
+It is worth noting however that there is no pushchair access in the Castle and the stone spiral steps in places were very steep and challenging for younger children.

-What do you need to know before you go?
+What do you need to know before you visit Hever Castle?

 What to bring?

-- Refillable water bottle as there are plenty of places to fill this up for free and on the hot day they even provide ice
+- Refillable water bottle as there are plenty of places to fill this up for free and on hot days they even provide ice.

 - Cash – many of the outlying kiosks were cash-only, although the central ones and restaurants accepted cards.

-There is a good selection of places to eat including two main eateries and kiosks scattered throughout the grounds – including a coffee stand by the kids play area.
-However these kiosks are only open at the weekends and during the school holidays.
-The food we had was generally nice but not exceptional, certainly at the price.
-They stop serving hot food at 3pm so don’t plan for a hot dinner before you leave.
+There is a good selection of places to eat including two main eateries and kiosks scattered throughout the grounds – including a coffee stand by the kids’ play area.
+However, these kiosks are only open at the weekends and during the school holidays.

 Can you take a picnic?